octobertooth/october-tooth/october-tooth-wip/src/tapes/tape-001.md

 bandcamp: "https://octobertooth.bandcamp.com"
 soundcloud: "https://soundcloud.com/octobertooth"
 notes: |
-  this is kinda v2 o' an idea. years ago I had this idea to record practice cassette tapes on this ole Panasonic SlimLine portable cassette recorder with auto stop while I travel all around.
+  years ago I had this idea
+  to record practice cassette tapes on this ole Panasonic SlimLine portable cassette recorder with auto stop while I traveled all around.
-  I got that recorder some place up north while on a tour - there's a line in a Peachtea song written by John Warrin that's kinda about this time. the line can hold a lot of things, but it hits me right down the middle - bright days just trying to make somethin' together with people the you love.
+  I got that recorder some place up north while on a tour -
+  there's a line in a Peachtea song written by John Warrin that's kinda about this time. the line can hold a lot of things, but it hits me right down the middle.

-  anyways, I picked this idea back up because I played my first show in a few years over at echoparkrising. because I always take a dealine and add another task on top before the due date, while I was trying to totally rebuild how I sound live solo I thought I should add another layer and try and record that process. nothing polished, just a college try on each tune.
+  anyways, I was getting ready to play my first show in a few years over at echoparkrising. while I was trying to totally rebuild how I sound live, I thought I'd pick the cassette tape idea back up. it's over a decade old at this point - only ever finished two tapes. stack another layer on the plate. this time I'm cleanin' it.

+  this recording is just a straightforward one take of the set I played at echoparkrising. this specific cassette I started recording with my Tascam 246, but it broke somethin' serious right after finishing this actual cassette tape.
+  I mixed this on my Tascam 424 mkiii and all new tapes will be recorded and mixed on that machine. nothing polished, just a college try on each tune.

   first thing I was tryin' to find was a guitar tone that feels right. not sharp, not bright, more like a warm rust color on a fence, round but energetic.
   I'm still working on tryin' to land that tone and old amps break and keep breaking, but